 We have developed this website to better serve our residents, applicants, advocates and the larger community by providing helpful information about the agency, its policies and application process.
 Please take the time to enjoy the site and feel free to contact us with suggestions regarding information that would be helpful to you or ideas about how the site can be improved.

-Board Meeting: Wednesday, January 10th, 8:30am @ Administrative office, 54 Locke Street.
+Board Meeting: Wednesday, May 8th, 8:30am @ Administrative office, 54 Lock Street.
 Click here to view Minutes from past Board Meetings.

 Resident Police Officer Non-Emergency Tip-Line

 * If the event is an emergency please call 911 not this number *

 The purpose of the CHA Resident Police Office Non-Emergency Tip-Line is for the residents to call in any suspicious behavior that could be jeopardizing the health and safety of the residents as long as it is not an emergency.

 If you see something that you want the Resident Police Officer and/or the Director Supportive Services/Occupancy to check out and investigate, please call this tip-line.